sudo-pacman-Syy/F4-game/README.md

 ### 2. Running the game via Docker

-We use Docker to ensure the game runs in an isolated environment, eliminating the need to install dependencies directly on your system.
+Use Docker to ensure the game runs in an isolated environment, eliminating the need to install dependencies directly on your system.
 Make sure you have Docker and Docker Compose installed.
 ```
 make run